sirtony/rraylib/README.md

 ## Platform Support

-Only Linux and Windows are officially supported.
-This crate does not provide compilation support for Android, Web, or Raspberry Pi.
+This crate is developed on Linux and as such that's where development will focus.
+Windows support will also be officially maintained, however it's not a priority.

 MacOS should work, but it is not officially supported and will not be fixed if or when it breaks.

-If you want to use this crate on a platform that is not officially supported, pull requests are welcome.
+This crate does not provide compilation support for Android, Web, or Raspberry Pi and there are no plans to change that.

+Pull requests are welcome for any of the above.

 ## Features